BitGo/prova/docs/design/admin.md

 The opcode `OP_CHECK_THREAD` then enforces that this output can only be spent by keys out of the current set of keys (root keys, in this example).

 The second output contains the admin operation: add the given public key to the set of authorized provisioning keys.
-It is preceded by `OP_RETURN`, marking it as an unspendable output followed by some application specific, non-utxo impacting data.
+It is preceded by `OP_RETURN`, marking it as an unspendable output followed by some application specific, non-UTXO impacting data.

 ### Issuance